dataq-instruments/Matlab-Example/README.md

  Side note:

- If higher sample rate is needed, it is necessary to force the device to binary output mode, thus "encode 0" should be used, and readline should be changed to read https://www.mathworks.com/help/matlab/ref/serialport.read.html
+ The example uses ASCII output mode ("encode 1"), but if higher sample rate is needed, it is necessary to program the device to binary output mode, thus "encode 0" should be used, and readline should be changed to read https://www.mathworks.com/help/matlab/ref/serialport.read.html, for example:

+ for i=1:numOfData
+    % Read the data
+    data = readline(s);
+    % Convert to number
+    NumData(i) = str2double(data);
+end

+could be changed to

+for i=1:numOfData
+    % Read the data
+    data=read(s,1,"int16");
+    % Convert to number
+    NumData(i) = double(data);
+end

  Callback may be employed https://www.mathworks.com/help/matlab/ref/serialport.configurecallback.html